 Joseph S. Stacey

-Joe is a founding member of Stacey & Jacobsen, LLP.
+Joe is a founding member of Stacey & Jacobsen, PLLC.
 His practice concentrates on the representation of injured maritime workers.
-The lawyers in Stacey & Jacobsen, LLP do not represent corporations, employers or insurance companies.
+The lawyers in Stacey & Jacobsen, PLLC do not represent corporations, employers or insurance companies.
 Joe represents fishermen, blue water seamen, tug and barge seamen, tankermen, longshoremen, repairmen, maritime construction workers, pilebucks, and passengers.

 After graduating from law school, in 1982, Joe worked as a law clerk for a United States District Judge, William T. Beeks, Seattle.
 Law clerks are young lawyers who work for a judge doing research, drafting trial memos for the judge, drafting court orders for the judge to edit, and organizing the court’s schedule.
 When Joe worked for Judge Beeks, th Judge was on “senior” status.
 As such, he could pick and choose the cases he wanted assigned to his court.
 Since Judge Beeks practiced admiralty law before his appointment to the bench in 1962, he had an interest in maritime matters.
 So, the Judge decided that he would hear only maritime cases.
 In essence, Joe worked for an admiralty court.
 Joe and the other law clerks learned maritime law from the “inside.”
 Judge Beeks had a great wealth of admiralty and maritime knowledge that he passed on to Joe and his other clerks.
 Joe was able to watch trial lawyers in action and learn from some of the best.